Do more GCPs equal more accurate drone maps?

-The imagery was collected using a DJI Phantom 4 Pro, processed in Pix4Dmapper, and point cloud products were georeferenced using 0 to 18 GCPs.
+The imagery was collected using a DJI Phantom 4 Pro, processed in Pix4Dmapper photogrammetry software, and point cloud products were georeferenced using 0 to 18 GCPs.
 GCPs that were not used to georeference the project were used as check points to compare the reconstruction to the real-world values.

 In total, over 15 computations were created and their root mean squared error (RMSE) values were compared.
 The configuration of the GCPs were varied in order to observe the change in accuracy, and to compare the point cloud with respect to GCP density and location.

 The 34-acre site was surveyed using a DJI Phantom 4 Pro at an average elevation of 200 feet above the ground level (AGL).
 Altitude was adjusted to terrain elevation allowing for a more consistent ground sampling distance (GSD).

 In total, 318 images were captured using the drone’s 20-megapixel camera and resulted in an average GSD of 0.76ft/1.93cm.
 Imagery was acquired with approximately 80% forward and 70% side overlap.
 Pix4Dmapper was used for processing and to perform accuracy measurements.

 The site was georeferenced based on six monuments and the survey points were converted to State Plain coordinates (NAD83 Nevada West) in US Feet.
 The aerial targets were surveyed using a Trimble R10 RTK rover using a cellular modem to connect to a Virtual Reference Station.

 To ensure their results were accurate, the NDOT team used both ground control points and check shots.